Classification: Tyrosine Kinase Inhibitor

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.

-This medication can affect the lungs, especially during the first week of treatment.
+- Pulmonary Toxicity: This medication can affect the lungs, especially during the first week of treatment.
 Patients can develop interstitial lung disease which is scarring of the lung tissue or pneumonitis which is an inflammation of the lungs.
 Notify your healthcare provider right away if you develop any new or worsening symptoms, including trouble breathing or shortness of breath, chest pain, cough or fever.